t-fbd/Ti/README.md

 This is solely being used as a learning tool and isn't intended to be used in lieu of a well established text editor.

-Keeping true with the original Kilo project, the SLOC for this project is aims to stay under 1024 lines.
+Keeping true with the original Kilo project, the SLOC for this project aims to stay under 1024 lines.
-Currently sitting at ~1010 lines according to sloc, but theres plenty of refactoring that can be done.
+Currently sitting at ~1090 lines according to sloc, but theres plenty of refactoring that can be done.

 See original kilo source code at [github/antirez](https://github.com/antirez/kilo "Kilo Text Editor")